Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Poha and jalebi from dhabas along the Indore–Mhow road.

-• Fresh coconut water sold by locals on the way.
+• Fresh coconut water is sold by locals on the way.

 Jam Gate